-Counter Espionage for Business Travellers
+Counter Corporate Espionage Training for Business Travellers

 Corporate espionage is on the increase and counter measures need to be taken by businesses more now than during the Cold War.
 Any international organisation has the potential to be exposed to the risk of industrial espionage, and personnel need to be adequately prepared when traveling to high-risk regions where it may be encountered.

-In some countries industrial espionage is state-sponsored, allowing intelligence services to target foreign businesses and personnel from the moment a visa application is submitted.
 Phone calls may be intercepted, hotel rooms eavesdropped or covertly searched, sensitive commercial or personal documents copied, and computers and mobile devices tampered with.

 Hostile intelligence services also deploy personnel trained in elicitation techniques to subtly engage with people of interest to them in places such as hotels, restaurants or business functions.